 The Finance, Audit & Risk Committee is a sub-committee of the Board of Trustees.
 The purpose of the Committee is to: scrutinise the finances; recommend the auditors for the year to the Board of Trustees; monitor and report on the Trust's Risk Register; and review and report on any audit reports that have been completed.

 The Finance, Audit & Risk Committee has formally met 6 times during the period.
 Attendance at meetings of the Committee was as follows:

 Name Attendance

-J. Allan (Chair)(Trustee) 6 of 6
+J. Allan ( Chair )( Trustee ) 6 of 6

-J. Brown (Trustee) 3 of 4

-P. Elston (Trustee) 3 of 6

 L. Quinn (Trustee) 2 of 6

+P. Elston (Trustee) 1 of 2 Leave of absence

-A. Johnson (Trustee) 4 of 5
+A. Johnson (Trustee) 6 of 6

+L. Chadwick (Trustee) 2 of 6

 D. Andrews (Trustee) 3 of 6 (In Attendance)

-M. Ellis (Trustee) 1 of 6 (In Attendance)

-C. Dickinson (CEO) 6 of 6 (In Attendance)
+J. Meek ( CEO ) 6 of 6 (In Attendance)

-P. Brooks (Director of Finance) 3 of 3 (In Attendance) (resigned 10/02/23)

-J. Coleman (Director of Finance) 3 of 3 (In Attendance) (appointed 01/04/23)
+J. Coleman (Director of Finance) 6 of 6 (In Attendance)

-J. Godolphin (Director of Operations) 1 of 6 (In Attendance)
+J. Godolphin (Director of Operations) 6 of 6 (In Attendance)